-As contactless payments exceed cash for the first time, we look at seven common mistakes we're all making.
+As contactless payments keep rising in popularity, we look at the common mistakes we're all making.

 Contactless technology is designed to make paying for things like coffee, sandwiches and travel quicker and simpler, but as it’s all still relatively new there are ways we could be risking our safety or simply just not maximising its potential.